How Does ChatGPT Work? A Plain-English Explanation

 The academic integrity concern is even sharper at the college level.
 Universities including Virginia Tech have developed or are developing AI use policies that vary by course and department.
 A professor may permit AI assistance for brainstorming but prohibit it for final drafts.
 A student who submits AI-generated content without disclosure may face serious academic consequences.

 The factual accuracy problem is also a particular risk for college-level work.
-ChatGPT can generate plausible-sounding citations for sources that do not exist.
+ChatGPT can generate plausible-sounding citations for sources that don't exist.
 A student who includes a ChatGPT-generated citation without independently verifying it is submitting fabricated evidence.
 Every reference produced by an AI tool must be independently verified before it appears in academic work.

 Researchers